sabinadams/cdk-pg-replication/README.md

 npm install -g aws-cdk
 ```

+# Description

+We recommend you review the code to ensure there aren't any surprises in what resources are configured (which may incur a charge on your AWS bill) and the security settings it applies.
+Here's a summary of what this project does:

+* `lib/rds-intializer.ts`: creates an RDS Postgres instance with:
+    * Version 14
+    * Instance type t3.micro
+    * Publicly accessible on port 5432
+    * `postgres` admin user with password `postgres`.
+You may want to change this to a more secure password or use `fromGeneratedPassword()` [as shown in this example](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_rds-readme.html#login-credentials).
+    * Uses VPC as defined below
+* `lib/network-initializer.ts`: creates a VPC with ingress rule:
+    * Allows access from any IP
+    * Only allows access on port 5432

 # Deploying the infrastructure

 To deploy the infrastructure, clone this repository and navigate into it via the terminal.